 As a result of observations and conversation with industry, he singled out three alternative feed protein and lipid platforms that have been attracting the most capital and that Rabobank believes have the most potential to scale up.
 They include microbial derived protein suppliers such as Calysta, Unibio, KnipBio, and Mango Materials, insect protein and lipid producers like Protix and AgriProtein and, finally, suppliers of algae derived replacements for essential fatty acids like DHA and EPA such as the Terravia and Bunge tie-up, or the DSM and Evonik project.

 “We have reviewed dozens of business plans for alternative proteins.
 Vital for us – our first line of analysis – is the sophistication of the investors involved, and whether they have realistic assumptions about the industry.
 Having market knowledge and access to capital gives a project the edge.

 “Calysta has just received backing from Asian investors, a factor that will be critical for its market entry in that part of the world.
 It already is linked to Cargill so that should give it access to Europe and North America.”

 Plentiful substrate supply will be the make or break factor for insect production in terms of meaningful scale-up, he said.
 “What I find interesting about insect protein and lipid production, though, is the in-built flexibility.
-While most are still scaling up in terms of targeting the livestock and aquaculture sectors, they, potentially, can look for markets in human consumption, in pet food, or can target the piglet and chick sectors with live grubs – essentially insect producers can find niche segments they may pay a higher price.”
+While most are still scaling up in terms of targeting the livestock and aquaculture sectors, they, potentially, can look for markets in human consumption, in pet food, or can target the piglet and chick sectors with live grubs – essentially insect producers can find niche segments that may pay a higher price.”

 Sustainable model, nutritional needs